Pharmacometrics-Enabled DOse OPtimization (PEDOOP) for Seamless Phase I-II Trials in Oncology: Simulation Study

 \subsubsection{Simulation Results}

-The operating characteristics of the PEDOOP and ``Logit+Emax" models are summarized in Table \ref{tab:sim1}.
-We compare PEDOOP and 'Logit+Emax' based on two key factors, patient allocation and dose selection by the models.
-We begin by presenting the ``Sel. \%", which indicates the selection frequency of each dose at the end of phase I according to the graduation rule \eqref{eq:gra_rule}.
-It's worth noting that the graduation rule may lead to the selection of multiple doses at the end of phase I. This feature enables phase II to employ adaptive randomization for a further exploration of these doses and a more accurate selection of the OBD.
-Also, we present the ``Sel \% with U", which selects doses based on the graduation rule \eqref{eq:gra_rule} and the highest posterior probability \eqref{eq:prob_maxu}, where no more than one dose is recommended to phase II in each simulated trial.
+The operating characteristics of the PEDOOP and DOOP models are summarized in Table \ref{tab:sim1}.
+We compare PEDOOP and DOOP based on two key factors, patient allocation and dose selection by the models.
+We begin by presenting the selection frequency of doses at the end of phase I according to the graduation rule \eqref{eq:gra_rule}.
+We refer to these doses the ``admissible doses".
+It's worth noting that the graduation rule may lead to the selection of multiple doses at the end of phase I. This feature enables phase II to employ adaptive randomization for a further exploration of these doses.
+Also, we present the selection frequency of doses based on the graduation rule \eqref{eq:gra_rule} and the highest posterior probability \eqref{eq:prob_maxu}, where no more than one dose is recommended to phase II in each simulated trial.
+The dose with the highest posterior probability among the admissible doses is considered the OBD.

+In general, PEDOOP and DOOP allocate comparable numbers of patients to the OBDs in the four scenarios.
+In view of OBD selection frequency, PEDOOP is more desirable than DOOP.

 In scenario 1, there are no desirable doses since the first two doses of the tested drug have lower efficacy probabilities than $\pi_E$, while the last three have higher toxicity probabilities than $\pi_T$.
-PEDOOP allocates a higher number of patients in the first two dose levels, while ``Logit+Emax" allocates more patients in the third and fourth dose levels.
-Both PEDOOP and ``Logit+Emax" select doses with low frequencies, which is as expected since no doses should be selected.

-In scenario 2, the toxicity probability of the third dose is closest to $\pi_T$, and its efficacy probability is larger than $\pi_E$.
-In this case, dose 3 is the optimal one.
-Similarly, dose 5 is the optimal one in scenario 4.
-In the two scenarios, PEDOOP allocates fewer patients to the optimal one than ``Logit+Emax", while it selects the optimal one with a higher proportion regardless of whether ``Sel \%" or ``Sel \% with U" is used.

-In scenario 3, the second and third doses have highest and similar utilities.
-PEDOOP allocates a slightly larger number of patients to doses 2 and 3 than ``Logit+Emax", and it also selects these doses with higher proportions.
+PEDOOP exhibits a lower frequency of selecting either dose than DOOP.
+In scenarios 2, 3 and 4, , doses 3, 4, and 5 are the true OBD respectively.
+PEDOOP presents a higher frequency of selecting the true OBD in all three scenarios.

+We also investigate the estimation of $\phi$, and present the posterior estimates of $\phi$ in Table \ref{tab:pos_phi}.
+Overall, the estimates are reasonable, close to its true value of 2.